Rwright7/Rwright7.github.io/_posts/2024-03-30-brainfuck-interpreter.md

 ### Addressing issues in their own right

  - Linear scanning we can think of that just like how we would for a linear search.
 We all know linear search as one of the most basic searching algorithms, where it involves a step by step checking of each elements in the array.
 The  _loop_start_  linearly checks until the  _loop_end_  is found.
-By using what we fundamentally know about **linear search** and what a **nested loop** one can see how it was not the best option.
+By using what we fundamentally know about **linear search** and what a **nested loop** is one can see how it was not the best option.

  - Scanning process is move through each token one by one until the matching **LOOP_END** is found.
  - Increasing a depth counter when another **LOOP_START** is found and decreasing it when a **LOOP_END** is found.